 2. Rely more on internal data such as Google Analytics and CRM

-You can use your Website visitors as a lookalike audience for your Facebook Ads.
-Although this is not precise as Facebook retargeting, is still an awesome way to maximise the success of your Ads.
+You can use your Website visitors as a lookalike audience for your Facebook advertising.
+Although this is not precise as Facebook retargeting, is still an awesome way to maximise the success of all your Ads, even those present in Facebook advertising.

 3. Know your Audience

-Ultimately, retargeting is a middle-man of your Facebook Marketing and you can cut it through by investing more in market research and owning your data, and by closely monitoring the results off-Facebook to customise your Audience without broadening it too much.
+Ultimately, retargeting is a middle-man of your Facebook advertising and you can cut it through by investing more in market research and owning your data, and by closely monitoring the results from Facebook advertising to customise your Audience without broadening it too much.
 Don’t forget that although Facebook is the most popular place for people to hang out, it is the mean of Advertising and not the end goal.

 Why is it difficult to obtain results through Facebook Advertising?